realness-online/web/README.md

 By moderating an instance of Realness you become part of a chain of responsibility that is diffuse.
 Each instance of Realness is a unique opportunity for users to negotiate norms with their moderator.
 This way, human beings can move between networks naturally; choosing a Realness that is a good fit for them.

-It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.
+It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear whose ass is on the line for what gets said, organized, and done.

 Currently [package.json](package.json) has the license field marked as UNLICENSED – This is because we are in an alpha phase of the product roadmap.
 We need to figure this license out.